Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 Religious Wedding Ceremonies

-Religious ceremonies in the Cayman Islands are Christian-based services performed in one of the islands’ 100+ churches or beachside locations, typically lasting 30-60 minutes and costing CI$500-2,000 (US$625-2,500) including venue and officiant fees.
-These ceremonies serve 75% of Caymanian couples, reflecting the islands’ strong Protestant heritage.
+Religious ceremonies in the Cayman Islands are Christian-based services performed in one of the islands’ many churches or beachside locations, typically lasting 30-60 minutes and costing CI$500-2,000 (US$625-2,500) including venue and officiant fees.
+The islands have a strong Protestant heritage, with various denominations represented.

-Modern adaptations include beachside religious ceremonies that blend spiritual elements with tropical settings, particularly popular among the 40,000+ annual destination wedding visitors.
+Modern adaptations include beachside religious ceremonies that blend spiritual elements with tropical settings, which have become particularly popular among destination wedding visitors.

 3. The Distinctive Sand Ceremony